thescalaguy/blog/source/_posts/Learn-you-a-SQL-for-Great-Good.md

 ### Book - [Learning SQL, 3rd Edition](https://www.oreilly.com/library/view/learning-sql-3rd/9781492057604/)

 If you are a reader, Learning SQL by Alan Beaulieu is the book for you.
 It begins with a quick introduction of the relational model and then dives head-first into writing SQL queries.
 It explains everything by examples and also provides exercises at the end of each chapter to solidify learning.
-The book is intended to be read cover to cover as each chapter covers builds upon the previous one.
+The book is intended to be read cover to cover as each chapter builds upon the previous one.
 You will find a comprehensive coverage of SQL from the basics of creating tables, to inserting, retrieving, and deleting data, to the more advanced analytical functions.

 ### Website - [SQLBolt](https://sqlbolt.com/)